WCW SuperBrawl 8

 The event featured wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.

-The major storyline entering SuperBrawl was the ongoing dispute over the WCW World Heavyweight Championship.
-At Starrcade in December 1997, Hollywood Hogan and Sting squared off in the main event for the title, which at the time belonged to Hogan.
-Hogan initially was awarded the victory but the decision was reversed by Bret Hart, who claimed referee Nick Patrick had made a fast count and restarted the match, which Sting won by submission.
+The central storyline entering SuperBrawl was the ongoing dispute over the WCW World Heavyweight Championship.
+At Starrcade in December 1997, Sting and Hollywood Hogan squared off in the main event for the title, which at the time belonged to Hogan.
+Hogan was initially awarded the victory, but the decision was reversed by Bret Heart, who claimed referee Nick Patrick had made a fast count and restarted the match, which Sting won by submission.
 Due to the circumstances surrounding the match, a rematch was ordered for the December 29, 1997 edition of WCW Monday Nitro.
-After that match, officially a no contest, again ended with controversy surrounding its conclusion, WCW Executive Committee Chairman James J. Dillon announced on the premiere episode of WCW Thunder on January 8, 1998 that the title was being held up pending a solution.
-The solution was announced at Souled Out on January 25, with the announcement of another match between Sting and Hogan for the vacated championship.
+After that match, officially a no-contest, it again ended with controversy surrounding its conclusion.
+On the premiere episode of WCW Thunder on January 8, 1998, WCW Executive Committee Chairman J. J. Dillon announced that the title was being held up pending a solution.
+The solution was announced at Souled Out on January 24, with the announcement of another match between Sting and Hogan for the vacated championship.

 [edit] Event